 - 1. Carefully remove all protective material from the device and save the shipping container for later storage and shipping. - 2.
-Verify the following items are in the box: - · Touch computer - · Lithium-ion battery - · Regulatory Guide - 3.
+Verify that the following were received: - Mobile computer - PowerPrecision Lithium-ion battery - Hand strap (installed) - Regulatory Guide - 3.
 Inspect the equipment for damage.
-If any equipment is missing or damaged, contact the Global Customer Support Center immediately. - 4.
-Before using the device for the first time, remove the protective shipping film that covers the display.
+If any equipment is missing or damaged, contact the Global Customer Support center immediately. - 4.
+Prior to using the device for the first time, remove the protective shipping film that covers the scan window, display, and camera window.

-Features
+Device Features

-This section lists the features of the TC15 touch computer.
+This section lists features of the MC2200/MC2700 mobile computer.